onlogic/onlogic-m031-manager/README.rst

 Setup Required
 --------------

-Python 3 must be installed prior to following this guide.
-Python 3 can be installed from python.org.
+Python3 must be installed prior to following this guide.
+Python3 can be installed from python.org.
 Ensure Python and pip are added to the system's PATH during installation.

 Setting up OnLogicM031Manager on Windows (Native Install)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~